What do we believe and teach?

 Afterword: Some Thoughts on Critical Thinking

-Can critical thinking be compatible with our Christian faith?
+Is critical thinking compatible with the Christian faith?

 Yes, critical thinking can indeed be compatible with the Christian faith.
 In fact, many Christian theologians, scholars, and believers emphasize the importance of critical thinking.

-To be sure, critical thinking can sometimes lead to questions or challenges against the Christian faith.
-However, Christians sincerely interested in the truth should see this to be an opportunity for growth and deeper understanding rather than a threat.
-Ultimately, because God is the ultimate author of all truth, critical thinking can strengthen our faith, enhance our relationship with God, and enrich our spiritual journey.
+To be sure, critical thinking can lead to questions or challenges against the Christian faith.
+However, Christians sincerely interested in the truth should see this as an opportunity for growth and a deepening understanding rather than a threat.
+Because God is the ultimate author of all truth, critical thinking can strengthen our faith, enhance our relationship with God, and enrich our spiritual journey.

 Related Article